Alexmoise1/wordpress-aws-project/README.md

 ## Project Overview

-This project deploys and monitors two WordPress environments on AWS using CloudFormation and Docker:
+This project deploys and monitors two WordPress environments on AWS using CloudFormation:

 - **Live Environment** — Always running, used for publishing blogs to the public
 - **Dev Environment** — Runs only during business hours (9 AM – 6 PM CST), used for development and testing